Uncommon Poisons in the Home

-Also among these poisonous plants are any of the wild mushrooms you may see growing around your yard are also deadly.
+Also among these poisonous plants are any of the wild mushrooms you may see growing around your yard is also deadly.

 Preventing poisoning in your home is simple enough by keeping these harmful products kept under lock and key and plants up and out of reach of little fingers.
 Here are a few tips:

 - Store chemicals and pesticides in locked cabinets away from children and even your pets

 - Use the safest products you can – sometimes “green” products are a safer route

 - Be sure the lids on all products are replaced and tightened after every use

 - If you are using rodent killer, use packaging that is tamper-resistant and child-proof

 - Do not transfer chemicals or cleaners out of their original containers